 The platform has a very straightforward pipeline of candidates, enabling you to see which candidate would work best for your project.

-All you have to do is sign up, set up a complete company profile, and then use their unbiased search algorithm to find your custom matches.
+All you have to do is sign up, set up a complete profile, and then use their unbiased search algorithm to find your custom matches.
 You can then request interviews with those candidates to make a decision.

-The site is known for providing the best possible matches in your local area since it plays a huge part in their search algorithm.
+The site is known for providing the best possible matches in your area since it plays a huge part in their search algorithm.
 You can check for remote matches, as well.

 When it comes down to it, you will find a lot of Python developers on Hired who are actively searching for new opportunities.
 Additionally, since the platform has a policy where all candidates must have at least 2 years of experience in their field – you’re bound to find a solid developer with adequate experience.